ifxtech/jenkins-yaml/README.md

 When using this library, your Jenkinsfile should look something like this:

 ```
-@Library('wolox-ci') _
+@Library('jenkins-yaml') _

 node {

   checkout scm

-  woloxCi('.woloxci/config.yml');
+  jenkinsYAML('docker/config.yml');
 }
 ```

-It basically loads the library, clones the target repository and calls `woloxCi` to make its magic.
+It basically loads the library, clones the target repository and calls `jenkinsYAML` to make its magic.
-As an argument, `woloxCi` receives the path to a configuration yaml file.
+As an argument, `jenkinsYAML` receives the path to a configuration yaml file.
 This file looks something like this:

 ```
 config:
-  dockerfile: .woloxci/Dockerfile
+  dockerImage: library/redis
   project_name: some-rails-project

 services: